pnnl/BEM-for-PRM/content/get_start/os_engine/installation.md

 require "C:/[Openstudio directory]/Ruby/openstudio.rb"
 ```

-The directory shall be pointing to the `openstudio.rb` file under the OpenStudio installation folder.
-Revise the directory after `require` based on your actual installation directory.
+The directory shall point to the `openstudio.rb` file under the OpenStudio installation folder.
+Revise the path after `require` based on your actual installation directory.

-You can verify the setting with the following command in command line.
+You can verify the setting with the following command in the command line.

 ```
 C:\Users\smaple_user> irb